Google Starts Certificate Program To Fill Empty IT Jobs - Slashdot

 * Once you achieve the certification, then you will receive job seeking aid from Google/Coursera

+I donâ(TM)t like this for the same reason I didnâ(TM)t like the MCSE mills of a decade ago.
+Itâ(TM)s going to give people false expectations of a high paying job when the reality is no matter how educated or certified you are you have to learn by doing and that means working at an entry level job for a bit.
+Some may be promoted in 6 months others may sit at help desk for a few years but you have to gain experience and trust before you get real access and responsibility that comes with a high

 Having trouble *finding* them?
-(Score:4, Funny)
+(Score:5, Funny)

 Don't look in the usual places e.g. SV, SF